 The right technology to get and assess results

 After your team is in place, it’s time to give them the technological tools they need to succeed—and to know that they’re succeeding.
-Marketing technology is more important than ever; as the events of 2020 have pushed more and more of our lives online, marketers must follow.
+Marketing technology is more important than ever; as the events of the past couple of years have pushed more and more of our lives online, marketers must follow.
 Your technology decisions are linked somewhat to your personnel decisions, as you might be looking for talent well-versed in the martech you already use, or you might want to make sure your tech purchases are compatible with your team’s skills.
 But either way, the first step is the same: figuring out where you’re starting from.

 How sophisticated is your current martech setup?
 Is your CRM just a spreadsheet that you’re updating manually?
 What do you need your martech to do; for example, are you looking to start tracking your prospects at an earlier stage, or are you trying to build a better lead-capture system?
 Do you need playbooks to increase consistency in how your sales team interacts with prospects?
 Does your business have a service component; and, if so, how do you help your service team understand the journey a person has gone on to become a customer before their service issue came up?
 As you can see, marketing technology can help you solve a wide variety of business problems, so knowing what you’re trying to solve before you start plugging in tech is the way to go.